YOUR GUIDE TO WIRING AND CONNECTION OF SOLAR PANELS

 To wire the panels in

-With this connection, voltage adds and current stays the same as a single panel.
+With this connection, voltage adds and current stays the same as with a single panel.

 To wire the panels in